Local AI for Document Retrieval (RAG)

 index.storage_context.persist("storage/")

-🔍 Step 3: Enable Retrieval-Augmented Generation (RAG)
+Step 3: Enable Retrieval-Augmented Generation

 from llama_index.llms import Ollama